|Artificial Lift Systems - ALS|

 Instructor(s): Shari Dunn-Norman, James Lea

-Engineers, field technicians, field supervisors, and others who select, design, install, evaluate, or operate artificial lift systems for use in dewatering gas wells.
+Engineers, field technicians, field supervisors, and others who select, design, install, monitor and evaluate, or operate artificial lift systems for use in dewatering gas wells.

 You Will Learn: